Karthikprabhu07/Sahaay_AI/README.md

 | M Sachin Acharya | Document verification workflow — OCR-based completeness checks and eligibility rules logic |
 | Pavan M R | Scheme research and data curation — sourcing and verifying the government scheme entries and their official sources |
 | Keerthan | Testing, deployment, and demo preparation — end-to-end workflow testing and Vercel deployment |

-*This breakdown is a suggested split based on the project's actual components, not a confirmed record of who did what — adjust it to match how the team actually divided the work.*